Skip to main content

 Linux

-Migrate Squirrel.Windows or Clowd.Squirrel to Velopack.
+Migrate from Squirrel.Windows or Clowd.Squirrel to Velopack.

 Here are the general steps needed: